The Pentatonic Scale For Early Years

 Safe Musical Haven

-Music in the early years supports children's all-round development and helps to shape their skills in concentration, memory, and listening.
+Music in the early years supports children's all round development and helps to shape their skills in concentration, memory, and listening.
 To aid this physical and cognitive development and lay a strong foundation in aural and rhythmic skills, every child must be given the opportunity to discover their musicality.
 With a little imagination, music can be incorporated into numerous settings throughout the day.
-Creating areas for music and sound exploration inside and out will help integrate music into the everyday experience of the children.
+Creating areas for music and sound exploration inside and out will help integrate music into children's everyday experiences.

 Integrate Music into The Everyday Experience of Children

-The introduction of an outdoor musical garden or outdoor 'soundscape' will excite and inspire children musically while enjoying the obvious benefits that come from spending time in the natural environment, exploring new sounds whilst enjoying the fresh air and sunshine (well, fresh air at least!)
+The introduction of an outdoor musical garden or outdoor 'soundscape' will excite and inspire children musically whilst enabling them to enjoy the obvious benefits that come from spending time in the natural environment: exploring new sounds whilst enjoying the fresh air and sunshine (well, fresh air at least!).
 An outdoor musical playground will provide young children with opportunities for early interaction and positive experiences with music.
-A facility where children can explore, create, and develop their own musical ideas and sounds - maximizing the musical potential of a child during their most rapid developmental period while discovering the joy and empowerment of music-making.
+A facility where children can explore, create, and develop their own musical ideas and sounds can maximize the musical potential of a child during their most rapid developmental period, while encouraging them to discover the joy and empowerment of music-making.

 The traditional emphasis in education on getting the music right has led generations of adults to claim they can't sing or play an instrument and lack confidence in their musical abilities.
 I speak from experience: I hated music lessons at school, and yet I love music.
 In a free-play environment, where there are no wrong notes, the experience can lead to a life-long love of music and music-making.
 Creativity, imagination, and discovery should be facilitated and strongly encouraged in music education.
 Through active learning—hands-on, participative, and interactive—children's musical self-expression, self-confidence, and self-esteem will grow and grow.